ArchiveBox/ArchiveBox/README.md

 <hr/>
 </div>

-ArchiveBox is a powerful self-hosted internet archiving solution written in Python 3.
-You feed it URLs of pages you want to archive, and it saves them to disk in a variety of formats depending on the configuration and the content it detects.
+ArchiveBox is a powerful self-hosted internet archiving solution written in Python.
+You feed it URLs of pages you want to archive, and it saves them to disk in a variety of formats depending on setup and content within.

-**🔢&nbsp; How it works:**
+#### 🔢&nbsp; Quickstart

 First Get ArchiveBox via Docker, Apt, Brew, Pip, etc. ([see below](#Quickstart)).
 ```bash